 Red Barn Farm is where I moved (I’m Jill, the youngest of the Brockman siblings) with my husband Will and our two small daughters in 1998.
-It is part of the Brockman Family Centennial Farm, where 5 generations of our family have lived.
+It’s part of the Brockman Family Centennial Farm, where 5 generations of our family have lived, including our own four daughters.

 We own the family farmhouse, and the 5 acres around the house and out-buildings shown in the aerial view.
-Our family's remaining 135 acres have been transitioned to certified organic production by our neighbor Harold Wilken and his son Ross, who certify through Indiana Certified Organic, and follow a diverse rotation of corn, soybean, wheat, oats, and hay.
+Our family's remaining 135 acres were transitioned to certified organic production in 2004 by our neighbor Harold Wilken and his son Ross.
+In 2017, the Wilkens launched a stone-ground milling operation, and I became the miller for The Mill at Janie’s Farm, part of the Artisan Grain Collaborative.

 Our Biodiversity

-Even greater biodiversity is found around the farmhouse and barnyard.
-Red Barn Farm produces organically grown (but not certified) apples, pears, and hazelnuts.
-In addition, aronia berries, blueberries, plums, peaches and cherries are grown for family use.
+The fields are a diverse mix of food-grade crops including black turtle beans, popcorn, spelt, emmer, rye, oats, wheat (many varieties), corn (ditto), and other grains.
+Even greater biodiversity is found around the farmhouse and barnyard, where our family produces organically grown (but not certified) apples, pears, and hazelnuts.
+We also grow aronia berries, blueberries, strawberries, plums, peaches, and cherries for family use.

 Our family garden provides dozens of kinds of vegetables, and animal husbandry produces goat milk and meat, chicken and duck eggs, and chicken and duck meat.
 Our farm also hosts peacocks and guinea hens, as well as honey bees, and the children have rabbits, dogs, cats, a guinea pig named Charlotte, and a horse named Cowboy.
 The animals provide food for the family, milk for the soaps, manure and mulch for the fruit and vegetables, and entertainment for all.